Deerfield, Illinois: Public schools

 Deerfield is served by Deerfield School District 109, which operates four public elementary schools (Kipling, South Park, Walden, and Wilmot) and two public middle schools (Caruso and Shepard).
 The majority of Deerfield's children go on to attend Deerfield High School; however, a small portion attend Highland Park High School (both of which comprise Township High School District 113).
 Deerfield High School has consistently been ranked as a top school in the state.

 At one time, District 109 contained as many as eight elementary schools.
 However, Maplewood, Woodland Park, Briarwood, and Cadwell were all closed beginning in the 1970s through the 1980s and their students absorbed by the four larger, remaining elementary schools.
 A small part of the far southwestern side of the village is in Aptakisic-Tripp Community Consolidated School District 102 and Stevenson High School's area, with some students living in that area.

 The superintendent of District 109 is currently Mike Simeck, and the superintendent of District 113 is Dr. Bruce Law.

 Private schools

-The village is the home to a Conservative Jewish school, Rochelle Zell Jewish High School and a few Montessori schools.
+The village is the home to a Conservative Jewish school, Rochelle Zell Jewish High School, and a few Montessori schools.
 Holy Cross School, a Catholic elementary and middle school, used to operate in Deerfield but closed at the conclusion of the 2017–2018 school year.

 Colleges and universities

-Trinity International University, a private Christian university, is headquartered in Deerfield.
-Located on their Deerfield campus is Trinity Evangelical Divinity School.
-The headquarters of the World Evangelical Alliance is also co-located on the Deerfield campus.
+Trinity International University and Trinity Evangelical Divinity School were formerly located in Deerfield.
+The school moved to a fully online model in 2023, and closed their Deerfield residential campus.